Gyoza-Finance/docs/docs/user-docs/redemption-and-delegation.md

 Given that the _raison d'etre_ for redemptions is to diminish USND supply in response to reduced demand, and interest rates drive demand, rate-based redemption processing is a more sustainable and effective lever to reach market equilibrium.
 Actively managing for both interest rate and LTV would weaken the ability to enforce market-level interest rates and deposit yields, while complicating the process for the system and its users

-### What's the difference in redemption fees charged between Liquity V1 and Nerite?
+### What's the difference in redemption fees charged between Liquity V1 and Gyoza?
 In v2, when borrowers are affected by redemptions, the redemption fee charged to the redeemer stays within the affected Troves instead of being diverted as in Liquity.

 So, in Liquity the `borrower_loss = redemption_fee + redeemer_gain`, while in USND it's `borrower_loss = redeemer_gain`.